tallchildvi/spell/Tests/Core/KeywordIntentClassifierTests.md

 ## General Overview

-Unit tests for the `KeywordIntentClassifier` class.
+Unit tests for the 'KeywordIntentClassifier' class.
 They verify the correct detection of user intents based on keywords in the command text.

 ---

 ## Core Functionality Tests

-### 1. `Classify_TextWithRemindKeyword_ReturnsReminderIntent`
+### 1. 'Classify_TextWithRemindKeyword_ReturnsReminderIntent'

 **Scenario:**
 - User enters the command "remind me to call mom".